matthiasschaub/tahuti/inbox.md

 - checkout "JSON" guide on how to parse GUID/UUID
 - add donation button (buy me a coffee, open collective, paypal?)
 - submit to https://urbit.org/applications/submit
+- create screenshots for GitHub and other sites